Electric Loco Shed, Arakkonam: Operations

 Being one of the three electric engine sheds in Southern Railway, various major and minor maintenance schedules of electric locomotives are carried out here.
 It has the sanctioned capacity of 150 engine units.
 This shed houses a total of 184 engine units, including 90 WAP-4, 91 WAG-5. and 3 WAG-9 Electric loco Shed, Erode is now housing the 2nd largest fleet of WAP-4 in Indian Railways and it caters to many long-distance electric trains.

 Like all locomotive sheds, AJJ does regular maintenance, overhaul and repair including painting and washing of locomotives.
 It not only attends to locomotives housed at AJJ but to ones coming in from other sheds as well.
 It has four pit lines for loco repair.
 Locomotives of Arakkonam ELS along with Erode and Royapuram ELS were the regular links for all trains running through Kerala and Tamil Nadu when widespread electrification of railway lines started in Southern Railways.
 It handled prestigious trains like the Kerala Express, and the Tamil Nadu Express.
 AJJ locomotives used to be predominantly the regular links for trains traveling to north as well.

+The shed received it's first WAP 7s (#39675, #39680, #39684, #39688), from PLW in September 2026.